Top 10 Different Types of Sensors Used in IoT (Internet of Things) Applications

 IoT infrastructures and systems are extremely robust and complex.
 However, none of the intelligent solutions we use every day could function without relying on small devices for capturing data — IoT sensors.

-There are multiple data sensor IoT models developers use to build solutions.
-Different types of sensors used in IoT applications include temperature, gas, water quality, motion, and other sensors.
+There are multiple IoT sensor models developers use to build solutions.
+Different types of sensors used in IoT applications include temperature, gas, water quality, motion, and others.
 They help ensure the safety of our smart homes, empower automated vehicles, optimize large-scale manufacturing, and facilitate healthcare innovation.